diannejardinez/big-data-challenge/README.md

 ## Level 2

 **Objective**:

 Analyze whether reviews from Amazon's Vine program are trustworthy.
 In-depth Analysis was made on Outdoors dataset due to Digital Video Games not having any Vine customers documented

 **Overall Analysis**:

 Amazon's Vine program reviews should be met with caution.
-Though customers in this program may be small, their reviews are mirrored by Non-Vine customers.
-The program states they encourage those in the program to give honest reviews, but giving a rating of 1 or 5 seems to play a part on whether Non-Vine Customers rate the same way
+Though customers in this program may be small, their reviews are mirrored by Non-Vine customers(when looking at extreme rating scores of 5 and 1.)

 **Summary Analysis**: